For many event managers, audience engagement is the number one goal.

 “You sold tickets to the event = you had great content.
 You got feedback on your product or service at launch that you can use to better or pivot = successful engagement.
 Successful engagement means referrals and recommendations and later that will lead to profit.“

-Ok, so now we know why audience engagement matters – it’s the foundation of a successful event for both organizers and attendees – let’s take a look at how you can measure it.
+Ok, so now we know why audience engagement matters – it’s the foundation of a successful event for both organisers and attendees – let’s take a look at how you can measure it.

 How to measure audience engagement